 They also campaign for the rights of older people and run projects to address serious issues such as elder abuse.
 OPAN has received grants (most recently $2 million last May) from the government to run prevention programs and review and roll out elder abuse advocacy services.

 OPAN are also currently assisting people prepare and submit statements to the Royal Commission into Aged Care.

 OPAN is a fantastic resource for a wide section of society:

 Older Australians who are seeking or currently receiving care

 The families and friends of people seeking or currently in care

 Members of the public

 How to utilise OPAN's services

-You might be unclear on what your rights are in an aged care facility, or you need to access an aged care service but are unsure of where to turn.
+You might be unclear on what your rights are in an aged care home (sometimes known as a nursing home or residential aged care facility), or you need to access an aged care service but are unsure of where to turn.

 Maybe you have a complaint related to the aged care service system and are unsure how to raise it, or need support to do so.
 Or you might just want to talk to an independent party (not a family member or your aged care provider) about a concern you have about your care.